 4.2.
-Using MCPN for Modeling Luxury Vehicle Preferences in Central China
+Using MCPN for modeling luxury vehicle preferences in Central China

-Our second implementation demonstrates the use of inferential network technique (ERGM) for analyzing the vehicle MCPN framework (Secs 3.3 & 3.4).
+Our second implementation demonstrates the use of inferential network technique (ERGM) for analyzing the vehicle MCPN framework (Sections 3.3 and 3.4).
 This network implementation also draws from the 2013 NCBS data to understand customer preference trends in China.
 With a focus on the luxury vehicle market, we examine respondents who live in the central provinces of China and consider only luxury imported vehicle models in their decision journey.
 This focused interest results in a subset data of 378 customers and 65 luxury vehicle models for modeling and evaluation.
-As reported by McKinsey, the top reasons for Chinese customers to choose a luxury vehicle are: "reflection of social status", "self-indulgence" and "business credibility".
+As reported by McKinsey, the top reasons for Chinese customers to choose a luxury vehicle are: 'reflection of social status', 'self-indulgence' and 'business credibility'.
 Therefore, we expect that socially influenced decisions are more common in luxury vehicle buyers in China.
 In addition, the Chinese auto market is renowned for its complexity and volatility.
 Strong regional differences exist as a result for brand accessibility and lifestyle needs.
 Because of these hidden reasons beyond the functionality and design of a vehicle itself, quantifying the attractiveness of a vehicle attribute in such conditions becomes even more difficult.

 The proposed MCPN integrates a feature-driven product association network, a customer-product network, and a customer social network as a unified entity for analysis.
-The implementation of the proposed approach goes beyond the descriptive analysis and consists of three major steps: network construction, ERGM specification, and ERGM interpretation; each of these steps is explained in the remaining of this section.
+The implementation of the proposed approach goes beyond the descriptive analysis and consists of three major steps: network construction, ERGM specification, and ERGM interpretation; each of these steps is explained in the remainder of this section.

 4.2.1.
-Data Transformation & Network Construction
+Data transformation & network construction